protoloft/klipper_z_calibration/README.md

 >probing is covered by this script directly.

 ### Bed Mesh

+>:bulb: **NEW:** Adaptive mesh macros can be used now by redefining the RRI of the mesh and/or by
+> using the new "BED_POSITION" parameter of the "CALIBRATE_Z" command.

 If you use a bed mesh, it is advised to configure it with a relative reference index ("bed_mesh:relative_reference_index" setting).
 But this is not enforced anymore.
 With a configured